ast4rt3/RFID-NDC123-tag-for-laboratory-pcs/README.md

     \
         > not looking good so far

- - scan process
+ - scan process (done)
     > like process usage, ram usage, gpu usage and all
     > make new colum in the database for this

     -i messed up the application
-   >something about the website not being opened idk ill eep
+   >something about the website not being opened or somtn about the build, e tweak ranako json file aaaa idk ill eep

 ---